midrissi/redis-wakanda/README.md

-redis-wakanda - a wakanda redis client
+redis-wakanda - A wakanda Redis client
 ======================================

 This is a complete Redis client for wakanda.
 It supports all Redis commands.